THE EMS LIFE: LEARNING TO EMBRACE THE ROUTINE

 The EMS Life: Learning to Embrace the Routine

 In addition to our EMS Education and NREMT Prep program, we want to help you navigate the daily grind.
-Developing professional habits will make you a happier person, a better team member, and help stave off burnout.
+Developing professional habits will make you a happier person, and a better team member and help stave off burnout.

 When you work every third day, the monotony of the daily grind can get frustrating and it quickly becomes something that's easy to slack on.
 You start telling yourself "Our job is to save lives.
 I'll be good at that and someone else can be good at ambulance washing."
 After a while, you come in and start chatting, or napping and put off those things as long as you can.
 Then you get a call and it's postponed further.
 When you get caught without oxygen or a sheet on your cot, you blame the previous crew for "always leaving you unprepared."
 Now, you're in trouble, you have animosity with team members, and you look bad.
 You're probably not going to have a great day, and it's one more thing you stress about.
 The best way to stop all of this is to develop a routine.